oneapi-src/oneDNN/README.md

 Intel(R) Math Kernel Library for Deep Neural Networks (Intel(R) MKL-DNN) is an open-source performance library for deep-learning applications.
-The library accelerates deep-learning applications and frameworks on Intel architecture.
+The library accelerates deep-learning applications and frameworks on Intel(R) architecture and Intel(R) Processor Graphics Architecture.
 Intel MKL-DNN contains vectorized and threaded building blocks that you can use to implement deep neural networks (DNN) with C and C++ interfaces.